kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 Furthermore, I completed Progressive Graduate Minor in Cybersecurity in 2020.
 Before I become a resercher at AIST, I worked as a research assistant at AIST from June 2020 to March 2023, and as a [research fellowship for young scientists](https://www.jsps.go.jp/english/e-pd/index.html) from April 2022 to March 2023.

-I am skilled at provable security in cryptography.
-My research interests are board range of cryptography and information security, especially real-world cryptraphic technologies such as secure messaging and how to promote social implementation of such technologies.
+My ambition in life is to realize a secure world.
+To do that, I'm researching cryptography and information security.
+I love to systematically analyze security of real-world cryptraphic technologies, and I'm interested in how to promote social implementation of cryptographic technologies.
+I began studying standardization of technologies and the sociological aspects of cryptography and security.
-Also, I love to systematically analyze security of cryptographic primitives/protocols.

-I am a compassionate and cooperative professional.
-I received the Outstanding Student Award in 2020, Tsujii Shigeo Security Award in 2021, 2022 and 2023, and Seiichi Tejima Ph.D. dissertation award in 2024.